ottoman-archive/.github/profile/README.md

 ## Contact me to discuss collaboration

-Contact me if you would like to help develop and validate Ottoman Turkish [skill files](https://github.com/ottoman-archive/.github/wiki) for use in your own research work.
+Contact colin.greenstreet@marinelives.org if you would like to help develop and validate Ottoman Turkish [skill files](https://github.com/ottoman-archive/.github/wiki) for use in your own research work.

 ---